RFK Racing: O'Reilly Auto Parts Series

-Camping World Truck Series
+Craftsman Truck Series

 From 1995 until 2009 Roush fielded teams in the NASCAR Truck Series, fielding trucks for drivers such as Kurt Busch, Greg Biffle, Kyle Busch, Carl Edwards, Ricky Craven, David Ragan, Mark Martin, Travis Kvapil, and various others.
 Many of these drivers went on to drive for the team at the Cup level.
 Roush's trucks won fifty races and the 2000 series championship (Biffle).